 Mother’s and Father’s Days can be difficult after the loss of a parent.
 There are reminders everywhere.
 You might have been doing just fine in coping with the loss and then- BAM!
 This seemingly manufactured holiday shows up to stir the grief pot.
 It’s really easy to become cynical, and to spiral into depression.
 It is possible, however, to still make these holidays special and to use them for a greater good.
-Here are 5 ways to celebrate Mother’s Day when you no longer have a mom.
+Here are 5 ways to celebrate Mother’s Day and honor mom when you no longer have a mom.

 First and foremost, you don’t have to put on a happy face and act like this day isn’t hard for you.
 Self-care may be just what the doctor ordered.
 See a therapist or spiritual adviser.
 Go to a support group.
 Read, pray, meditate, and spend the day taking care of yourself, if you’re not ready to face the world.
 Get yourself flowers and watch a feel-good movie (nothing sad).
 You will never “get over” the loss, but in time, you’ll be able to create a new normal for this day.